glinesbdev/versus/src/verse/basics/README.md

 # Helpers/ui_helper.verse
-using { PlayerHelper } # The module will still be found
+using { Helpers.PlayerHelper } # The module will still be found

 ui_helper := class:
     SomeVariable : int = player_helper{}.GetPlayerCount() # This will cause an error because the `player_helper` class is set to private!